noisecapella/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

 during, and after the course run.

 .. note::
-  Some courses use services such as MailChimp to send bulk email.
+  Some courses use third party services such as MailChimp to send bulk email.
   EdX recommends that you use either the edX bulk email service or a different service, but not both.
-If you use more than one service to send email, your messages may be marked as spam, and learners may not see them.
+If you use more than one service to send email, your messages are more likely to be be marked as spam, and learners might not see them.

 This chapter contains the following topics.